Eating disorders (E.D.) lie.

 5. I have to deserve and compensate food

 Most people with an eating disorder can resonate with this, whether in active recovery or not.
-When you’re eating a meal or want to grab a snack, that voice urges you to either stop eating or compensate afterwards, “just to be sure”.
+When you’re eating a meal or want to grab a snack, that voice urges you to either stop eating or compensate afterward, “just to be sure”.
 Just to be sure refers to the chance you’ll be confronted with a situation in which you have to eat something unexpected.
 In my case, just to be sure was just another way of saying “this is a new rule”, a new norm.
 Don’t fall into this trap!
+Instead of listening to your eating disorder voice, try to listen to and engage with your healthy voice.

 No one has to deserve food, let alone compensate it.